-The wholesale natural gas liquids market is very competitive with companies trying to expand their presence in a market that has had little growth in demand.
-Increased competition has reduced volatility in the market, resulting in shrinking margins.
+The wholesale natural gas liquids sector is very competitive with companies trying to expand their presence in a sector that has had little growth in demand.
+Increased competition has reduced volatility in the sector, resulting in shrinking margins.
 Continuous innovation, a wider variety of pricing structures and superior customer service should allow SGL to remain competitive.